pwalsh/openbudgets/docs/guide/interfaces/api.rst

 Configuration
 -------------

-The Open Budget API is built on top of Django REST Framework (DRF), with Django OAuth Toolkit providing access via oauth2 tokens.
+The Open Budgets API is built on top of Django REST Framework (DRF), with Django OAuth Toolkit providing access via oauth2 tokens.

 All instance-wide configuration is done via the project settings, through the settings that REST Framework and OAuth Toolkit expose: